 Keep in mind that the 20% is ideal for a regular 30-year mortgage loan.
 You can actually go as low as 3% in some cases.
 However, it is also possible that you would incur additional fees if you have less than 20%, so you will want to do your research and be sure to ask the mortgage lender plenty of questions about your different loan options.
 (Luckily, Wyndham charges way less in fees than the average lender).

-Which brings us to the next step for first time home buyers during the home buying process…
+Which brings us to the next steps to buying a house...

 Get a Mortgage Pre-approval

-Mortgage can be complicated but getting a pre-approval is an important first time home buyer step to take because it accomplishes two things: It gives you a good idea of how much house you can really afford, and it lets sellers know that you are serious about purchasing a new home.
+There is a lot that goes into learning how to buy a house, including understanding the mortgage loan process.
+Mortgage can be complicated but getting a pre-approval is an important first time home buyer step to take because it accomplishes two things: It gives you a good idea of how much house you can really afford, and it lets sellers know you’ve taken one of the most important steps to buying a house and that you’re committed to making it happen.

-During this part of the home buying process, a mortgage lender will look at your credit score and finances and check your debt to income ratio.
+During this step of buying a house, a mortgage lender will look at your credit score and finances and check your debt to income ratio.

 Ultimately this will tell you what the maximum monthly payment is you can afford for a mortgage, and how much you will be approved for.

-A mortgage pre-approval does not definitely mean you get the mortgage, but it is the first step in determining whether you have a good chance of qualifying for a particular amount.
+A mortgage pre-approval does not definitely mean you get the mortgage, but is one of the preliminary steps to buying a house used to determine whether you have a good chance of qualifying for a particular amount.

 With Wyndham's automated pre-approval letters, you can generate a letter for specific properties you're looking at - while touring the house.